Know Your Malt Barley Specs: What Maltsters Want in 2025

 The absolute non-negotiable.
 If the kernel doesn’t grow, it can’t malt.

 Prevents storage issues and spoilage risk.
-Dry “low and slow,” keeping temperatures under 42°C.
+Dry “low and slow,” keeping grain temperatures under 42°C to meet malt specs.

 Read: FAQs on Grain Storage & Drying from PAMI